Pungyeon/clean-go-article/proposal.md

 }
 ```

 Basically, we create a new structure `RMQChannel` which contains the `amqp.Channel` type, which has the `QueueDeclare` method.
 We then create our own version of this method, which essentially just calls the old version of the RabbitMQ library function.
 Our new method has all the advantages described before and we achieved this, without actually having access to changing any code in the RabbitMQ library.

+We will use the idea of wrapping functions to introduce more clean and safe code later when discussing the `interface{}`.

+// TODO : Add link?

 ### Variable Scope
+// TODO : the sentence below is now out of place.

 Another nice side-effect of writing smaller functions.
 Is that it can typically eliminate using longer lasting mutable variables.
 Writing code with global variables, at least at a higher level, is a pratice of the past, it doesn't belong in clean code.
 Now, why is that?
 Well, the problem with using global variables is that we make it very difficult for programmers to understand the current state of a variable.
 If this variable is global and mutable, then, by definition, it's value can be changed by any other code in the codebase.
 At no point can you guarantee that this variable is going to be a specific value...
 This is a headache for everyone.
 But let's, look at a short example of how even larger scoped (not global) variables can cause problems.
 This is taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):

 ```go